microsoft/PythonProgrammingPuzzles/problems/README.md

 **Description:**
 [Sliding puzzle](https://en.wikipedia.org/wiki/15_puzzle)

+The 3-, 8-, and 15-sliding puzzles are classic examples of A* search.
+In this puzzle, you are given a board like:
+1 2 5
+3 4 0
+6 7 8

+and your goal is to transform it to:
+0 1 2
+3 4 5
+6 7 8

+by a sequence of swaps with the 0 square (0 indicates blank).
+The starting configuration is given by a 2d list of lists and the answer is represented by a list of integers indicating which number you swap with 0.
+In the above example, the answer would be `[1, 2, 5]`

-Classic example of A* search.
-NP-hard but the puzzles can all be solved with A* and an efficient representation
+ The problem is NP-hard but the puzzles can all be solved with A* and an efficient representation.

-3-, 8-, and 15-sliding puzzles

 **Problem:**